mooreatv/MAMA-multiboxing/README.md

 ## About M.A.M.A.
 Multiboxing

-MAMA is an opensource MultiBoxing (dual-boxing) addon with the following design goals:
+MAMA is an open-source MultiBoxing (dual-boxing) addon with the following design goals:

 - Opensource license (so if the current author gets hit by a bus, anyone else can pick it up and/or make improvements)